That annual dollar amount results from a 12.1% advance from $37.4 million 5 years earlier in 2020.

 Below are exports from Samoa that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Samoa’s goods trail Samoan importer spending on foreign products.

-Samoa has highly negative net exports and therefore deep international trade deficits notably for refined petroleum oils and petroleum gas under the mineral fuels-related category.
+Historically, Samoa has highly negative net exports and therefore deep international trade deficits particularly for refined petroleum oils and, to a lesser degree, petroleum gas under the mineral fuels-related category.

 Samoan Export Companies